-Looking for short walk to do with one of the kids not too far from home after Christmas lunch, I found a beach that hopefully could be accessed via the West Head Amy Track.
+Flannel Flower Beach is one of a small number of West Head beaches that doesn’t have any access track (another is Hungry Beach).
+Looking for short walk to do with one of the kids not too far from home after Christmas lunch, I’m hoping that Flannel Flower Beach can be accessed via the West Head Army Track.
 I had walked down to the old World War II gun embankments at West Head earlier in the year, but hadn’t seen any obvious track along the coast.
 So it’s a bit of an exploratory trip on a somewhat bleak afternoon!

-Once we reach the first gun casing (the one on the left, or northern-most side), we start following the the rocks along the shoreline.
+Once we reach the first gun casing (the one on the left, or northern-most side), we start following the the rocks along the shoreline towards Flannel Flower Beach.
 My daughter (11yrs) is with me, and my sister who’s visiting from overseas.
 There’s some scrambling involved, but nothing too challenging.

 After a few hundred metres along the rocks, we clamber up a bit higher, where we find an old steel and concrete structure which may also date back to World War II.

 It’s harder going further up the slope, which is quite steep, so we soon drop back down to the rocks along the shoreline.
-There’s a “mini tessellated pavement” as we near the headland before the beach, and some flat areas of sandstone where make good progress.
+There’s a “mini tessellated pavement” as we near the headland before Flannel Flower Beach, and some flat areas of sandstone where make good progress.

-Progress along the coast stops as we reach the small headland in front of the beach: there’s some large boulders that make it impossible to continue.
+Progress along the coast stops as we reach the small headland in front of Flannel Flower Beach: there’s some large boulders that make it impossible to continue.
 There’s a nice rock platform with some rock pools with views towards Lion Island.
 But although we’re almost at Flannel Flower Beach, we still can’t see it.

 I complete the last, short leg on my own.
 It’s an easy “climb” up and around the headland, avoiding the rocks along the shore, and then I’m at the end of the beach.
 While it’s not the best beach around, the challenge getting to it means you’ll probably have it to yourself… at least at low tide!